John-CYHui/BigData-Docker-Images/README.md

   * [3.1 Spark Installation](#31-spark-installation)
   * [3.2 Start Spark clusters](#32-start-spark-clusters)
   * [3.3 Test Spark Standalone mode](#33-test-spark-standalone-mode)

+# Introduction

+The purpose of this repository is to setup virtual clusters on a single machine for learning big-data tools.

+The clusters design is 1 master + 2 slaves.

-# Build Hadoop Docker Image
+# 1. Build Hadoop Docker Image

 ## 1.1 Hadoop Installation